 Based on ongoing input received by CIC and HRSDC from provinces and territories, employers, industries, labour representatives and worker advocates, some of the concerns most often raised include:

-- Lengthy processing times and delays in relation to the entire process to hire a temporary foreign worker.
-Employers and workers have also raised concerns related to the length of time that it takes to extend Labour Market Opinions (LMOs) and work permits for foreign workers that are already in Canada.
+- Lengthy processing times and delays in relation to the entire process of hiring a temporary foreign worker.
+Employers and workers have also raised concerns related to the length of time that it takes to extend Labour Market Opinions (LMOs), and work permits for foreign workers that are already in Canada.

 - Insufficient worker protections.
-While federal and provincial governments have introduced measures to improve worker protections through legislation, regulation, service delivery and information provision, some stakeholders argue that gaps in worker protection remain.
+While federal and provincial governments have introduced measures to improve worker protection through legislation, regulation, service delivery and information provision, some stakeholders argue that gaps in worker protection remain.

 - The limited options for low-skilled temporary foreign workers to transition to permanent residence.
 While workers and employers often advocate for additional pathways to permanent residence for low-skilled temporary foreign workers, issues around long-term labour market needs, adaptability of low-skilled temporary foreign workers, the optimum mix of future immigrants to Canada, and government capacity to support integration, all need to be considered.